zeroc-ice/ice-demos/cpp/README.md

 ## Building the Demos for Ice-E

 Review the settings in `make/Make.rules`.
 For example, set`OPTIMIZE=yes` to build with optimization.
-Ensure `ICE_TARGET_OS` is set to a supported platform, either `debian` or `yocto`.
+Ensure `ICEE_TARGET_OS` is set to a supported platform, either `debian` or `yocto`.

 When you're ready to start the build, run `make`: